vierge-noire/cakephp-fixture-factories/docs/examples.md

 ```

 ### Using `FactoryAwareTrait`
-All examples belows are using static getter to fetch a factory instance.
+All examples above are using static getter to fetch a factory instance.
 As convenience and kinda syntactic sugar, you can use the `FactoryAwareTrait::getFactory` instead.

 `getFactory` is more tolerant on provided name, as you can use plurals or lowercased names.
 All arguments passed after factory name will be cast to `BaseFactory::make`.